Syllabus for ACC-411

 In addition to your written assignments, Auditing and Assurance Services requires you complete a case study that you must submit for grading.

-Based on an audit of Pinnacle Manufacturing, this case study has six parts which you will complete as part of your work for Modules 2, 3 and 4.
+Based on an audit of Pinnacle Manufacturing, this case study has seven parts which you will complete as part of your work for Modules 2, 3, 4, 5, and 6.

 The Pinnacle Manufacturing Case Study, which is based upon the procedures found in an actual certified audit, will allow you to apply auditing theory to a real-life practical audit.

-Files that you will need for the project are provided in the appropriate modules.
+Files that you will need for the project are provided in the Case Study area of the course website.
 They should be completed and uploaded according to the directions given.
+For details of the case study, please refer to the Case Study area of the course website.

 You are required to take a proctored online midterm examination during Week 7 of the semester.
 The examination is a closed-book, comprehensive examination that covers material from modules 1, 2, and 3.
 The exam is two hours long and consists of multiple-choice questions and essay questions.